coatespt/cursor-twitter/SESSION_NOTES.md

 People don't Tweet the same things at breakfast on Monday that they do at 1:00 AM on Saturday.
 Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are out for the evening.

 ### New and Evolving Subjects Change the Background Frequencies
-Also, surges in usage continually change the current frequencies.
+The surges in usage (that we are looking for) continually change the current prevailing frequencies.

 Even relatively common words are rare.
 This means you need a lot of words (millions) to get even a reasonably accurate estimate